cdzombak/bear-backlinks/README.md

 ## What it Does

-In a Bear note, write the following to opt into automatic backlinking:
+In a Bear note, you will write the following to opt into automatic backlinking:

 ```
 ## Backlinks